cloudmesh-book/book-latex-2018/cloud-clusters/chapters/cloud/chameleon/faq.md

 After confirming, the appliance will be removed and no longer listed on the Appliance Catalog.

-### Why are there different image IDs for the same appliance? {#why-are-there-different-image-ids-for-kvmtacc-chitacc-and-chiuc-for-the-same-appliance}
+### Why are there different image IDs for the same appliance?

 The three clouds forming the Chameleon testbed are fully separated, each having its own Glance image repository.
 The same appliance image